s-docs/S-Docs-Coding-Challenge/README.md

 Before you jump into the coding, be sure to run through the steps in the "_getting-started" directory.

-    Note: The Getting Started section involves configuring a new Salesforce Trailhead org.
-This may involve some complicated steps, so please feel free to reach out if you get stuck!

 This coding challenge is broken up into three parts:
 - **Part 1**: This portion of the Coding Challenge involves building a basic structure of this coding challenge's final product.
 - **Part 2**: This is the portion of the Coding Challenge where you will be given tasks to improve the product you have built in Part 1.